 On high volume sites this can result in the operating system’s TCP/IP limits to be reached.
 If this occurs problems may occur on your PaperCut server, like not being able to establish a connection to the PaperCut web interface, or seeing errors in your PaperCut logs that look like the following:

 java.net.SocketException: No buffer space available (maximum connections reached?)

 If this occurs it may be useful to check the current connections using the

 netstat utiliity, which will show all the connections and their states.

 The most common cause of problems is a large number of closed connections staying in the TIME_WAIT state.
 These connections consume resources and can cause the problems described above.
 By tuning the operating system TCP parameters these problems can be avoided.

 Tuning the TCP wait timeout

-The TCP wait timeout specifies the time that must elapse before the operating system can release a closed connection and reuse its resources.
-The Windows default for this setting is 120 seconds (2 minutes).
-This is a conservative default which may be appropriate for extremely slow network connections, but a shorter period is more appropriate for busy servers on fast intranets.
+The TCP wait timeout specifies the time that must elapse before TCP can release a closed connection and reuse its resources.
+The Windows default for this setting is 240 seconds (4 minutes).
+This is a very conservative default which may be appropriate for extremely slow network connections, but a shorter period is more appropriate for busy servers on fast intranets.
 As a comparison, the default wait timeout on Linux is 60 seconds.